ERA-IX Peering LAN Route Servers

 171 BGP sessions in a full-mesh topology!

 As it would be incredibly difficult to maintain this amount of bilateral peering sessions, a route-reflector can be set up to distribute the routes.
 In the case of an internet exchange this route-reflector is commonly known as a route-server.

-Route Reflector BGP Peering
+Route Server BGP Peering

 announce their routes to the central route-server.
 The route-server will take